google-research-datasets/dstc8-schema-guided-dialogue/README.md

     slots in this dataset, and the set of slots present in the training, dev and test set are not identical.
 5.  **Joint goal accuracy** - This is the average accuracy of predicting all slot assignments for a turn correctly.
-A fuzzy matching based score is used for non-categorical slots.
 This is the primary evaluation metric used for ranking submissions.
-More details to follow with the evaluation script.
+For non-categorical slots a fuzzy matching score is used to reward partial matches with the ground truth.

 ## Rules